 Both services support FTP, SFTP and WebDAV, all of which are great file transfer protocols, though ExpanDrive supports SMB, too.

 As for ExpanDrive, it supports 20 cloud storages and transfer protocols.
-There is a degree of overlap with CloudMounter, but ExpanDrive connects to some of the best IaaS services, including Microsoft Azure, Amazon S3, Google Cloud and Backblaze B2.
+There is a degree of overlap with CloudMounter, but ExpanDrive connects to some of the best cloud computing services, including Microsoft Azure, Amazon S3, Google Cloud and Backblaze B2.
 The number one best personal cloud storage, Nextcloud, is also on the list.

 Even though CloudMounter has a more-than-adequate list of cloud services and transfer protocols it supports, due to the major differences between its versions, this round goes to ExpanDrive.
 ExpanDrive is particularly useful if you want to use some of its many IaaS services or file transfer protocols such as WebDAV.